 Weekend Reads for Investors: Highly Caffeinated Edition

-As I write this edition of Weekend Reads for Investors, Hurricane Irma is hurtling toward my home in southwest Florida, USA.
+As I write this edition of Weekend Reads for Investors, Hurricane Irma is hurtling toward my home in southwest Florida.
 I bring this up not for sympathy, but because my family and I are anxious about whether to evacuate.

 This decision is similar to those made by investment managers each day.
 How?
 Because it involves a blend of facts, interpolation, extrapolation, intuition, and preferences around desired outcomes.